trestletech/dallas-police/README.md

 ## Shiny App

 Because I store the real-time data in a public S3 location, anyone can download and view it.
 This Shiny application will download that file from S3 periodically and visualize the results contained therein in a Shiny application backed by Leaflet.
+The app is hosted online at [https://trestletech.shinyapps.io/dpd-active/](https://trestletech.shinyapps.io/dpd-active/).